MR-Addict/ghpages-fileserver/README.md

 python ghpages-fileserver.py
 ```

-It will copy all your files and generate some html files into a new `public`.
+It will copy all your files and generate some html files into a new `public` folder.

 Then run below command in `public` folder: